 Infrared Photocoagulator Consoles.
-The OcuLight and IQ 810 photocoagulator consoles used by ophthalmologists are available in two infrared (810nm) output power ranges: the OcuLight SL at 2 Watts and the IQ 810 and OcuLight SLx at 3 Watts.
-The OcuLight consoles weigh 14 pounds and have dimensions of 4"H x 12"W x 12"D. The IQ 810 console weighs 11 pounds and has dimensions of 7"H x 12"W x 12"D. Neither requires external air nor water cooling.
+Our OcuLight photocoagulator consoles deliver infrared laser light and is available with output power ranges of 2 Watts (OcuLight SL) or of 3 Watts (OcuLight SLx).
+The OcuLight consoles weigh 14 pounds and have dimensions of 4"H x 12"W x 12"D and does not require external air or water cooling.